planmill/api-data-helper/README.md

 1. In IDE import as gradle project and compile.
 1. Login to your Planmill instance and create new user for API.
 1. Login with that user and register the new token (https://github.com/planmill/api/wiki/Security#registration).
-1. In your local project, copy \src\main\resources\application.yml.template -> \src\main\resources\application.yml, and change corresponding settings:
+1. In your local project, navigate to \src\main\resources\.
+Copy application.yml.template, create a new named application.yml file in the same directory & update it with the appropriate settings:
     * baseUrl,
     * tokenUrl,
     * clientId,